 We are still offering consultation services during the COVID-19 move to online instruction.
 Please feel free to reach out for virtual appointments!
 For more information on library services and resources, please click here.

 Try looking for a review article first.
 Review articles attempt to summarize the state of research on a scientific topic.
 While lengthy, & not generally including the very latest research, review articles are a great way to start to get a handle on a topic.

-Don't overlook the literature cited at the end of the review - the bibliography contains a wealth of information about the key discoveries and main researchers in the field.
+Don't overlook the literature cited at the end of the review - the bibliography contains a wealth of information about the key discoveries & main researchers in the field.

-Most databases (including PubMed and Web of Science below) will allow you to limit your search to include only review articles.
+Most databases (including BIOSIS Previews, PubMed & Web of Science below) will allow you to limit your search to include only review articles or literature reviews.

-More than just medical literature, PubMed Central was developed by the National Center for Biotechnology Information (NCBI) and publishers of life sciences literature.
+More than just medical literature, PubMed was developed by the National Center for Biotechnology Information (NCBI) and publishers of life sciences literature.
 PubMed consists of 26 million citations for biomedical literature from Medline, life science journals and online books.

 Web of Science indexes over 11,000 scholarly journals in the sciences (1975-present).
 Web of Science's strength is in its interdisciplinary focus and its ability to perform citation searching.
 Also works seamlessly with EndNote & EndNote Web citation management software.

 Really not sure where to start?
 How about newspaper and magazine articles?